howsoai/howso-docs/source/getting_started/terminology.rst

 Feature contribution is the difference between a prediction in an action feature when each feature or case is considered versus not considered.
 Case contribution is the same but for a case rather than a feature.
 When applied in a robust fashion, this is an approximation of the commonly used SHAP feature importance measure.
-The difference being that SHAP is an exact value of a model (which itself is an approximation) whereas robust contribution is an approximation of the feature importance of the relationships expressed in the data.
+The difference being that SHAP is an exact value of a model (which itself is just an approximation of the data) whereas robust contribution is an approximation of the feature importance of the relationships expressed in the data.

 MDA